-SUB-CHAPTER 2 Protection and Trusteeship of an Estate
+SUB-CHAPTER 2 Protection of and Trusteeship on an Estate

 657. When a notary, having jurisdiction, receives news of the death of a person, he or she shall take measures to protect, if the circumstances so require, the estate, which has been left (Sections 658 and 659).
-[12 December 2002]